raul23/equifax-data-breach/README.rst

   identify the four suspects.
 At least, the FBI should have said that the four alleged PLA hackers are probably still living in Beijing, China.

+  More information (basic and detailed) is about the four alleged PLA hackers such as:

+  - general questions about their life: How old are they?
+Where did they grew up?
+Where did they study?
+Where did they work, apart from the PLA?
+    Did they leave China at one point in their life?
-  How old are they?
-Are Wang Qian and Liu Lei (the only ones not wearing military uniforms in the pictures) civilians working for PLA's 54th Research Institute or active-duty members of the PLA?
-What are their military ranks in the PLA?
-Were they receiving orders from higher up or were they acting on their own?
-Where are those pictures provided in the `indictment`_ of three of the four PLA members coming from?
+  - Are Wang Qian and Liu Lei (the only ones not wearing military uniforms in the pictures) civilians working for PLA's 54th Research Institute or active-duty members of the PLA?
+  - What are their military ranks in the PLA?
+  - Were they receiving orders from higher up or were they acting on their own?
+  - Where are those pictures provided in the `indictment`_ of three of the four PLA members coming from?

+  All those questions are important for the FBI, DOJ, CIA, and any other relevant three letter agencies to answer to the public because this is the kind of information that will be useful for anyone around the world to be able to recognize any of the alleged PLA hackers.
+Only in China, there are approximately `1.412 billion`_ (as of November 2020) people and the more personal information you give, higher will be the chance for someone to produce helpful tips.

+  But right now, the personal info the DOJ et al. have provided is very weak and doesn't help much the public to identify the four alleged hackers.

+  There still the possibility that any of the alleged hackers might leave China in the near future and go to a place that they think there is no extradition treaty with the US, not knowing that the US can still apprehend them (they are the only superpower for a reason, right?).
+Just take the example of the Russian hacker `Roman Seleznev`_ that thought that he was safe in the Maldives because they don't have extradition treaty with the U.S. `He thought wrong`_.

   .. raw:: html